 Depression is often subtle.
-Before a patient seeks medical help and receives a definitive diagnosis, their symptoms may masquerade as any number of other conditions, ranging from a poor attitude or alcohol abuse to a sleep disorder or an eating disorder.
-Behavior that may seem off-kilter may actually signal a larger problem.
+Before someone seeks medical help and receives a definitive diagnosis, their symptoms may masquerade as other issues, ranging from a poor attitude or alcohol abuse to a sleep disorder or an eating disorder.
+Behavior that may seem strange can actually be a sign of a more serious problem.

-Part of the difficulty in recognizing depression is that it may manifest in so many different ways.
-Men who are depressed, for example, may throw themselves into their work or become aggressive, irritable, or even abusive.
-Others may simply become lethargic, anxious, restless, or listless.
-Women sometimes cry uncontrollably, complain of persistent aches, experience difficulty sleeping, or lose interest in things they used to enjoy.
+Part of the difficulty in recognizing depression is that it can manifest in so many different ways.
+Some people with depression may become aggressive, irritable, and even abusive.
+Others may simply become lethargic, anxious, or restless.
+Depression may also cause people to become more withdrawn or to become less interested in activities they once enjoyed.
+They may even express feeling of guilt, hopelessness, or worthlessness.
 Any of these behaviors may be evident in men or women who experience depression.

-- notable changes in appetite, accompanied by unwanted weight gain or weight loss
+- notable changes in appetite, accompanied by sudden weight gain or weight loss

 - aches, pains, or cramps that don’t go away, even after treatment

-Do: Be gentle, but persistent, encouraging them to seek medical help.
-Remind them that depression is a legitimate illness that’s serious, but treatable.
-It can be overcome, things can improve.
+- Be gentle, but persistent, in encouraging them to seek medical help.
+Remind them that depression is a legitimate illness that’s serious but treatable.
+Tell them that their challenges can be overcome and that things can improve.

 If your friend or family member agrees to receive medical treatment, help them follow through with the doctor’s advice.
 You should also keep an eye on your loved one, especially during the two months of drug therapy.
 Thoughts of suicide may temporarily increase during this period.
 It’s also important to continue offering support and encouragement.